juxtaduo/pulseplay/docs/public/CONTRIBUTING.md

 Don't hesitate to ask questions!
 Open an issue with the `question` label or reach out on Discord.

-Thank you for contributing to PulsePlay AI! 🎵✨
+Thank you for contributing to PulsePlay! 🎵✨

 ---